zstumgoren/norcalspj-dj101/wrangling-excel/README.md

 ### Importing data

 Use *File -> Import*  to open CSVs.
-This method will normally auto-import files with *.csv* extension, and trigger an Import Wizard for files with *.txt* or other extensions (e.g. *.tsv*).

-Import Wizard gives granular control over field delimiters and column types. *This is especially important if Excel's auto-correcting behavior borks you data.*
+This method will trigger an Import Wizard that provides granular control over field delimiters and column types. *This is especially important if Excel's auto-correcting behavior borks you data.*

 For example, in sample.csv, the *zip* code field must be imported as text to prevent leading zeros from being clipped.